Betterment/backbone.blazer/README.md

 In order to build a modularized routing system, we've extended and overriden a few parts of the core `Backbone.Router`.
 This library attempts to be a **mostly** drop-in replacement for the normal Backbone router.
 However, we have removed a few things.

 ### what's in the box?
-#### removed
-We've removed the triggering of events on the router when processing a route.
-These were never useful to us, and so we've gotten rid of them.

-#### added
 `Backbone.Blazer.Router` still supports the usual way of routing in a Backbone application: mapping a regexp to a callback.
 However, we've gone ahead and added a new way of configuring your routes: `Backbone.Blazer.Route`.

 # Router Configuration
 Blazer's router supports all the familiar configuration of `Backbone.Router`